flams/CouchDB-emily-tools/README.md

 // sessionStore is a new redis-store: https://npmjs.org/package/connect-redis CouchDBTools.configuration.sessionStore = sessionStore;

-// The name of the cookie sent to the client must set too CouchDBTools.configuration.CookieID: "myApplication";
+// The name of the cookie sent to the client must be set too CouchDBTools.configuration.CookieID: "myApplication";

 // Add the CouchDB handler to Olives